jackson147/newshosting-container/README.md

 # Newshosting Newsreader Container with Gluten VNP

 Heard of usenet?
-Undestand the privacy benefits over torrents but still shit yourself a bit without using a VPN?
+Undestand the privacy benefits over torrents but still feel like you need a VPN?

 This project will launch the NewHosting Newsreader but force it through a VPN connect via gluetun.

 ## Requirements

 - .env - Your glutun environment variables for your specific VPN.
-- Newshosting.conf - You can find this in ~/.config/ after you installed the app and logged in.
+- Newshosting.conf - This will automatically be created in the mounted `./Newshosting` dir.
+See the example config for extra settings such as `SslPreferred=true`.

 ## Setup